Uniformed Services University of the Health Sciences

 Division of Tropical Public Health

-Robert F. DeFraites, MD, MPH is a native of New Orleans, Louisiana, and earned his undergraduate and medical degrees from Tulane University.
-He served on active duty in the US Army Medical Department from 1980 thru 2011 when he retired as a Colonel (O6), Medical Corps.
-He completed residency training programs in Pediatrics in 1983 and General Preventive Medicine/ Public Health in 1989 at Madigan Army Medical Center, Tacoma WA.
+Robert F. DeFraites, MD MPH is a native of New Orleans, Louisiana, and earned his undergraduate and medical degrees from Tulane University.
+He served on active duty in the US Army from 1980 thru 2011 when he retired as a Colonel (O6), Medical Corps.
+He completed residencies in Pediatrics in 1983 and General Preventive Medicine/ Public Health in 1989 at Madigan Army Medical Center, Tacoma, WA.
 He earned a Master of Public Health degree from the Johns Hopkins School of Hygiene and Public Health in 1988.
-His Army assignments as a general pediatrician included staff positions at Irwin Army Hospital, Fort Riley, KS, and 98th General Hospital in Nuremberg, Germany.
+His Army assignments as a general pediatrician included Irwin Army Hospital, Fort Riley, KS, and 98th General Hospital in Nuremberg, Germany.
 Preventive Medicine assignments included the Walter Reed Army Institute of Research, the Office of the Army Surgeon General, the Army Center for Health Promotion and Preventive Medicine (Army Public Health Command), and Headquarters, US Army Medical Research and Materiel Command, Fort Detrick, MD.
 He was appointed the initial Director, Army Preventive Medicine Proponency Office in 2000, and in 2007 he was named as first Director of the Armed Forces Health Surveillance Center in Silver Spring, MD.
 He concurrently served as the Consultant to the Army Surgeon General in Preventive Medicine from 2007-11.
 Military awards include the Defense Superior Service Medal, the Legion of Merit, the "A" designator for proficiency in Army Preventive Medicine, and the Chairman, Joint Chiefs of Staff Award for Excellence in Military Medicine.
 He is board certified in Pediatrics and Preventive Medicine, and possesses the Certificate of Knowledge in Tropical Medicine and Travelers' Health from the American Society of Tropical Medicine and Hygiene.
 In 2013 he received the William Gorgas Preventive Medicine Award from the Association of Military Surgeons of the United States.

 DeFraites RF.
 The Armed Forces Health Surveillance Center: enhancing the Military Health System's public health capabilities.
 BMC Public Health 11 (Suppl 2): S1, March 2011.